jonrhuang/ai-chef/README.md

 # A.I.
 Chef
 App that allows user to enter ingredients and makes a call to AI model: Mistral-7B-Instruct-v0.2 to generate a recipe using the ingredients.
-Following Scrimba "Learn React" course
+This project was made following Scrimba "Learn React" course

 ## Tech Stack
 - **Vite**